Is Romania safe?

 Where is Romania?

-Romania is situated in the southeastern part of Central Europe, on the north of the Balkanic Peninsula.
-The neighboring countries are Bulgaria on the south, Serbia on the south-west, Hungary on the west side, Ukraine on the north, and the Moldova Republic on the east side and access on the Black Sea.
-From 2007 Romania becomes one of the members of the European Union, and in 2020 is the 8th largest county in EU with a surface of 238.397 km2 (92.046 sqm).
-The Romania territory is very well balanced between mountains (31%), hills and orchards (36%), and plains (33%).
+From 2007 Romania became one of the members of the European Union, and in 2020, it is the 8th largest county in the EU with a surface of 238.397 km2 (92.046 sqm).
+The Romanian territory is very well balanced between mountains (31%), hills and orchards (36%), and plains (33%).
 The Carpathian Mountains, also known as the Transylvanian Alps, are concentrated in the center like a fortress.
-The Danube river marks the south border of Romania and ends in the Black Sea.
+The Danube River marks the south border of Romania and ends in the Black Sea.
 Time in Romania is Eastern European Summer Time (EEST) is 3 hours ahead of Coordinated Universal Time (UTC).
-The time in Romania is the same as in Greece, Finland, Cyprus, Ukraine, or Latvia.

 Who does Terrorism affect?